HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 # AtomicTech-Inc.-Junkyards
 An odd selection of modified parts and new ones that've made their way into a mod.

-Highly recommended for any Snacks!-LS Players!

-*Created by AtomicTech and staticalliam7 with work from ColdJ, panarchist, Caerfinon, Stoneblue, Snark, steedcrugeon, JadeOfMarr, Jarin, Porkjet, zer0Kerbal, and HebaruSan.*
+*Created by AtomicTech and staticalliam7 with work from ColdJ, panarchist, Caefinon, Snark, TriggeredSnake and HebaruSan.*

 **Specs**